AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

 ## Acknowledgements

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+We would like to thank our TA, Chen Siyu, and the rest of the CS2113 teaching team for their hard work and guidance!

 ## Design